ROCK AND BLUES MUSE INTERVIEW, JANUARY 24, 2018

--fRoots Magazine, GB
+-fRoots Magazine, England

 “Vibrant music from a passionate musician at the height of his creativity.
 Deep Blues immersion.”

--Blues in London, GB
+-Blues in London, England

 “This artist tears up the dance floor.
 It`s the boogie of John Lee Hooker, the cutting guitar tone of Albert Collins, the great storytelling of Lightnin Hopkins and the raw Blues of the Delta.
 A real find!”